nanoc/nanoc.app/content/docs/4-basic-concepts.md

 ### (Auto)compiling a Site

-To compile a site to its final form, the `nanoc3 compile` or simply `nanoc3 co` command is used.
+To compile a site to its final form, the `nanoc compile` or simply `nanoc co` command is used.
 This will write the compiled site to the output directory as specified in the site configuration file.
 For example:

-	> nanoc3 co
+	> nanoc co

 nanoc will not compile items that are not outdated.
 You can tell nanoc to compile all items to pass the `--force` or `-f` flag.
 Also useful is the `--verbose` or `-V` flag, which turns on extra output.

 It is possible to let nanoc run a local web server that serves the nanoc site.
 Each request will cause the requested item to be compiled on the fly before being served.
-To run the autocompiler, use `nanoc3 autocompile` or `nanoc3 aco`.
+To run the autocompiler, use `nanoc autocompile` or `nanoc aco`.

 The autocompiler will run on port 3000 by default.
 To change the port number, use the `-p` or `--port` commandline switch, like this:

-	> nanoc3 aco -p 8080
+	> nanoc aco -p 8080

 Note that this autocompiler should *only* be used for development purposes to make writing sites easier; it is quite unsuitable for use on live servers.